-There a wide range of variables determine the sensitivity of a metal detector and its ability to detect various types and sizes of metal.
+There are a wide range of variables determining the operating sensitivity of a metal detector.
+This, of course, affects its ability to detect various types and sizes of metal.
 Understanding these influences is important to get the best your metal detector can achieve.

-In a nutshell, sensitivity is the metal detector’s ability to discover a contaminant based on its specific kind and size metal.
+Basically, operating sensitivity is the metal detector’s ability to discover a contaminant based on its specific kind and size metal.
 The greater the sensitivity, the smaller the fragments of unacceptable metal it can locate.
-But setting the sensitivity too high can create false positives, which means lost product on the production line.
+But setting the sensitivity too high can create false positives.
+That means lost product on the production line.
 Peak function is expressed by the diameter of a test sphere and the specific type of metal.
 In the food industry, 4 categories of metal are hunted in processing food: ferrous, non-ferrous, aluminum and stainless steel 316.
 When the metal detector is operating at its best, the smaller pieces of metal it can identify.
 That archetypal operation, however, can be complex because of an assortment of dynamics.

-The diameter of a ball is most often used to identify a metal detector’s sensitivity.
-For instance, a detector that can locate a 0.6mm ferrous ball would be considered more sensitive than one that can only detect 1.0mm.
+The diameter of a ball is most often used to identify a metal detector’s operating sensitivity.
+For instance, a detector that can locate a 0.6mm ferrous ball is more sensitive than one that can only detect 1.0mm.
 The lower the number the better, that is, assuming no false positives.
 What is not true is to say that a detector that can “see” a 0.6mm contaminant is twice as sensitive as one that can only see 1.2mm.
 That’s because detection is based, in part, on surface area.
-A 0.6mm ball has a surface area of just 1.132mm2, while the surface area of the 1.2mm ball is 4.524mm2.
+A 0.6mm ball has a surface area of just 1.132mm2.
+The surface area of the 1.2mm ball is 4.524mm2.
 This means the better detector is nearly 300% more sensitive.

-To know the true sensitivity, a certified, reliable test piece (see testrods.com) must be detectable when traveling through the middle (both horizontally and vertically) of the aperture/opening of the metal detector.
+To know the true sensitivity, you’ll need a certified, reliable test piece (see testrods.com).
+This testing device must be detectable when traveling through the middle (horizontally and vertically) of the aperture of the detector.
 This is the most difficult location for the metal to be discovered.
 This is the point at which the magnetic field between the receiving coils is the least sensitive.
 If the test piece is closer to the wall of the aperture, it will be easier to detect.

 But it’s important to keep in mind that there can be a considerable variance between the metal sphere in the test piece and the length of an irregular piece of metal or wire in your product.

-We’ve already seen how the metal classification (Fe, NFe, SS 316, Alum) can determine its detectability, but sensitivity is also determined, in part, by the orientation of the metal as it passes through the aperture.
-If the object’s cross-sectional area is less than the detector’s sensitivity as it relates to a sphere, then that object will pass through without detection.
+We’ve already seen how the metal classification (Fe, NFe, SS 316, Alum) can determine its detectability,.
+But sensitivity is also determined, in part, by the orientation of the metal as it passes through the aperture.
+If the object’s cross-sectional area is less than the detector’s sensitivity, then that object will pass through without detection.
 This is one reason why it’s so critical to get the most out of your metal detector and write your HACCP accordingly.

 In order to achieve the greatest sensitivity, you should use the smallest possible aperture possible.
 This will be determined, of course, by the type of product and its packaging.
-You’ll need to take into consideration the size of the belt in a conveyor system or other factors in the case of gravity fed and/or overhead configuration.
+You’ll need to take into consideration the speed of the belt in a conveyor system.
+There are also other factors in the case of gravity fed and/or overhead configuration.
 And you’ll need to make room for the test piece used.
 Ideally, the test piece will be inserted into the middle of the product, but this is not always possible.

 The material used for packaging a product will sometimes offset sensitivity if the material is conductive.
 This can happen, for instance, when recycled cardboard is used, because it often contains bits of metal.
-To adjust for that, you might want to decrease sensitivity, but that’s at the expense of the product, in which you may be missing metal.
+To adjust for that, you might want to decrease sensitivity.
+That comes at the expense of the product, in which you may be missing metal.
 The location assigned for testing should be determined carefully.
 This may be just prior to packing or, in other cases, e.g. when metallized film is required, a solution may be available to conquer the potential issues the material creates.

-Factory plant surroundings can also negatively impact the metal detector’s success in relation to its sensitivity.
-Built-in noise and vibration reduction will minimize the potential electrical interference and nearby plant vibration affecting the metal detector.
+Factory plant surroundings can also negatively impact the metal detector’s success in relation to its operating sensitivity.
+Built-in noise and vibration reduction will minimize the potential interference affecting the metal detector.